 Har ki Pauri is one the holiest Ghats in the country and the first place where Ganga touches plains, leaving behind the pristine ranges of the Himalayas.
 The ghat is also known as the Brahma Kund where you can view the stone which has an imprint of Lord Vishnu’s foot, as pointed out by the name.
 You will also see the Ram Jhula which is the iron parallax bridge and the newer bridge named after Lakshman’s brother, Lord Ram.

 Shopping in Rishikesh is not only fun but a unique experience too and you don’t have to travel far – everything is available at pretty much everywhere in the town.
-A definite must is the colourful Lakshman Jhula market with dozens of small shops selling good collections of religious idols, wooden goods, ayurvedic medicines, artificial jewelry, rudrakshas, yoga gear, handcrafted gift items and more.
+A definite must is the colourful Lakshman Jhula market with dozens of small shops selling good collections of religious idols, wooden goods, ayurvedic medicines, artificial jewellery, rudrakshas, yoga gear, handcrafted gift items and more.

 Many stalls sell rudraksh mala, the strings of beads used in puja (literally ‘respect’; offering or prayers).
 They are made from the nuts of the rudraksh tree, which is said to have originally grown where Shiva shed a single tear following a particularly long and satisfying period of meditation.
 Beads with mukhi (different faces) confer various blessings on the wearer.